-Razor clams (Siliqua patula) are found between California and the Aleutian Islands on exposed, surf-pounded, sandy beaches.
+Razor Clams (Siliqua patula) are found between California and the Aleutian Islands on exposed, surf-pounded, sandy beaches.
 In British Columbia, they occur in concentrations at two localities; Long Beach on the west coast of Vancouver Island between Clayoquot Sound and Barkley Sound, and on Haida Gwaii on the northeast coast of Graham Island, between Masset and Rose Spit.
-The population on Haida Gwaii is the largest in BC and supports commercial, recreational and Haida non-commercial (i.e. Haida food, social and ceremonial) fisheries.
+The population on Haida Gwaii is the largest in B.C. and supports commercial, recreational and Haida non-commercial (i.e. Haida FSC) fisheries.